tiny8877/okta.github.io/_source/_posts/2019-04-23-user-account-linking-alexa-aspnet-web-api.md

 {% img blog/alexa-aspnet-linking/alexa-dotnet-testmobile.jpg alt:"" width:"300" %}{: .center-image }

 Awesome!
-You’ve successfully extended an existing ASP.NET API to support a secure Alexa custom skill.
-We’ve got more articles on Alexa skills coming, so comment below if you have given **Alexa** + **Okta** + **C#** a try!
+You've successfully extended an existing ASP.NET API to support a secure Alexa custom skill.
+We've got more articles on Alexa skills coming, so comment below if you have given **Alexa** + **Okta** + **C#** a try!

 ## Learn More About ASP.NET and Secure User Management

-If you’d like to learn more about using secure OAuth and user management in ASP.NET, we’ve also published a number of posts that might interest you:
+If you'd like to learn more about using secure OAuth and user management in ASP.NET, we've also published a number of posts that might interest you:

 * [How to Secure Your .NET Web API with Token Authentication](https://developer.okta.com/blog/2018/02/01/secure-aspnetcore-webapi-token-auth)
 * [Build a CRUD App with ASP.NET Framework 4.x Web API and Angular](https://developer.okta.com/blog/2018/07/27/build-crud-app-in-aspnet-framework-webapi-and-angular)